Malbec

 4. The higher the better.
 Malbec struggles to maintain acidity in lower elevations but does fabulously in higher elevation spots where there is a large diurnal temperature shift (cold nights and sunny days).

 6. Mark your calendars!
-World Malbec Day is April 17th (add wine days to your calendar – iCal link)
+World Malbec Day is April 17th.

 Price Quality Pyramid of Malbec Wines in 2016